 C. Racism and Ethnic Inequalities Persist in Contemporary Society

-Take, for example, the African American who wants to work as a professor at an
+Take, for example, the African American who wants to work as a professor at an Ivy League college or as an executive in a bank.
+Only recently has it become more common to see members of this racial group in such positions of respectable prominence.

 In modern times, racial inequalities can be seen in the earning power of certain individuals, distribution of wealth, extreme poverty levels, huge numbers of unemployed, and the persistence of imbalanced occupational class structures.